Inglot Cosmetics: History

 The company was founded in 1983 by Wojciech Inglot, a Polish entrepreneur from Przemyśl.
 He was born on June 11, 1955, in the Polish People's Republic and graduated in chemistry from the Jagiellonian University in Kraków.
-He opened first state-owned plant in the early 1980s.
+He opened the first state-owned plant in the early 1980s.
 It specialized in the production of pharmaceuticals.
 After the fall of communism in Poland, he bought his own chemical equipment from the government and gradually focused on the manufacturing of cosmetics.
 In 1987, his company released its first nail polish.
 In 2006, the company opened its first store abroad in Montreal, Canada.
 Since then, Inglot brand has opened numerous stores in locations around the world.

 Collaborations

 Inglot Cosmetics cooperates with a number of fashion brands and artists including Kenzo, Michael Costello, Jennifer Lopez and Francesco Scognamiglio.

-On 26th April 2018, Jennifer Lopez debuted her limited-edition capsule collection in partnership with Inglot Cosmetics which became the brands biggest partnership.
+On 26 April 2018, Jennifer Lopez debuted her limited-edition capsule collection in partnership with Inglot Cosmetics which became the brand's biggest partnership.